puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/defined_resource_types.md

 Here, we'll use a Puppet language feature called an [iterator](https://puppet.com/docs/puppet/latest/lang_iteration.html).
-An iterator allows you to take structured data such as a hash or array and repeat a block of Puppet code multiple times with values from your data bound to variables in your block of Puppet code.
-In this the iterator goes through a list of users accounts defined in your Hiera data source and declares an instance of the `user_accoutns::ssh_user` defined resource type for each.
+An iterator allows you to repeat a block of Puppet code multiple times, using data from a hash or array to bind different values to the variables in the block for each iteration.
+In this case, the iterator goes through a list of users accounts defined in your Hiera data source and declares an instance of the `user_accoutns::ssh_user` defined resource type for each.